-A ROD was signed in October 1999 to construct an on-site CERCLA waste disposal facility at Oak Ridge Reservation.
-This facility is now about 70 percent full, and DOE EM is currently planning to construct a second on-site disposal facility for CERCLA cleanup waste.
+A Record of Decision was signed in October 1999 to construct an on-site CERCLA waste disposal facility at Oak Ridge Reservation.
+This facility is now about 83 percent full, and DOE EM and its regulators signed another Record of Decision in 2022 to construct a second on-site disposal facility for CERCLA cleanup waste.
 Even with this new on-site disposal option, off-site disposal alternatives are necessary for other waste streams, including TRU waste destined for the Waste Isolation Pilot Plant.
 Approximately 1.7 million kilograms of remote-handled TRU waste sludge and 930,000 kilograms of remote-handled mixed low-level aqueous waste stored in tanks at ORNL will require on-site treatment and eventual off-site disposal of the final form.